I got up this morning at 6:00 am to write, cook and photograph this delicious and simple Fish Pupusa, after all it is Fish Friday!!! Enjoy!

 Divide the dough into 12 equal small balls.
 Divide the fillings equally for the 12 pupusas.

 Take the dough ball in the palm of your hand, pushing the center of the ball with your fingers to make a well.
-Fill each pupusa with the squash and cheese fillings.
+Fill each pupusa with the fish filling.
 When done, close the top by pushing and pinching the open space together, so that the end result will be a completely filled and sealed dough ball.

 Wet your hands, press and pat each ball between your palms and flatten into a thin dough round that is about 4 inches in diameter and ¼-inch thick.
 Make sure the edges are nice and thin, but be careful not to press too hard so that the filling does not spill out of the sides.